midzer/beerbase/content/breweries/steamworks/signature-pale-ale.md

 srm: 0
 upc: 0
 ---
-The term Pale Ale" dates back to the 1800s when all beer was dark brown in colour.
+The term \Pale Ale\" dates back to the 1800s when all beer was dark brown in colour.
 New malting techniques led to the development of pale malt